PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ###### Texts.
+*"Ancient Clay Tablets"*
+	...and so it came to pass that the Couatl, in their ultimate act of selflessness, bound the Overlord Rak Tulkhesh within the depths of Khyber.
+His rage, once a tempest that threatened to consume the world, was contained within a prison of their own making.
+The land trembled as the chains of fate were forged, and the echoes of his fury were silenced for an age.
+Yet, whispers persist of a prophecy, a time when the seals shall weaken, and Rak Tulkhesh, the Lord of Blades, shall rise again to unleash his wrath upon Eberron..."

 *"The Chronicles of the Silver Flame"*
     "In the darkest hour, when all hope seemed lost, the couatls made the ultimate sacrifice.
 Their essence merged, forming a beacon of pure light - the Silver Flame.
 Its radiance pierced the darkness, driving back the forces of evil and offering solace to the righteous."